cstefanache/templlmos/debug/window.md

  Create a self executing function that defines a function called `createWindow` on the `window.os.gui` object The `createWindow` function takes four parameters: title, content (as DOM element) and width and height that are defaulting to 400 and 300, respectively if not passed and have the following functionality:
 - create a root DOM element with the class `.window`
+- call existing `os.gui.utils.setSizeAndCenter` with the root DOM element, width and height
-- add two empty `div` placeholders: `.titlePlaceholder` and `.contentPlaceholder`
+- add `div` placeholders for `.titlePlaceholder`, `.toolbarPlaceholder`, `.contentPlaceholder` and `.statusPlaceholder` to the root DOM element
-- call `window.os.gui.titleBar` with the title and the root DOM element as the second parameter and append the result to the `.titlePlaceholder`
+- execute function `window.os.gui.titleBar` with the title and the root DOM element as the second parameter and append the returned DOM element to the `.titlePlaceholder`
 - append the content parameter as dom child to the `.contentPlaceholder`
-- create an internal function `bringToFront` that make all `.window` elements to be behind the clicked one
+- create an internal function `bringToFront` that make all `.window` have z-index: 1 and the current root DOM element have z-index: 2
 - when root DOM element is clicked call the `bringToFront` function
 - append the root dom element to document body
 - call bring to front after 20ms
+- return the root DOM element
 ### Response:

 ```